 You are welcome to bring a support worker, carer or relative to the library to support you.

 Our campus libraries have a variety of accessible spaces available, including:

 - private Reset Rooms at all locations

 - height adjustable tables for wheelchair access at Burwood, Waterfront and Waurn Ponds

-- accessible toilets either within the library or very close by (see floorplans below)
+- accessible toilets either within the library or very close by (refer to floorplans below)

 - elevators to access multiple levels of our libraries at all locations

 Refer to our floorplans to locate accessible bathrooms, study spaces and other facilities.